THE QURAN AND THE CONSTRUCTION OF THE SCIENTIFIC MIND

 Had there been gods apart from God, both (the heavens and the earth) would have been despoiled.

 According to the monotheism, however, one Entity created the universe, and determined and sustains its laws.
 The idea that there is One Absolute Master of the universe supports the belief that the laws of nature are universal.

 According to Nobel laureate biochemist Mervin Calvin, monotheism’s commitment to the unity of the universe grounds the universality of laws assumed in the foundations of modern science.
-He writes:

 The fundamental conviction that the universe is ordered is the first and strongest tenet.
 As I try to discern the origin of that conviction, I seem to find it in a basic notion discovered 2000 or 3000 years ago, and enunciated first in the Western world by the ancient Hebrews: namely that the universe is governed by a single God, and is not the product of the whims of many gods, each governing his own province according to his own laws.
 This monotheistic view seems to be the historical foundation of modern science.

 Within the theistic ontology of the Quran, another reason for the expectation for the laws of nature to be universal is, again, the world’s as a trial place.
 For the trial to be just and meaningful, people need to be able to accurately predict the outcomes of their actions.
 This can happen only if the laws of nature are universal.
 For example, if we give water to an old man in order to help him and if all of a sudden the laws of bio-chemistry change and the water becomes poisonous, then this action would end up killing the old man.
 Such trials would lose their meaning in a universe in which people cannot predict the outcomes of their actions.
 Therefore, our being in a world of trials supports the presupposition that the laws of nature are universal.